opensource-sig/devex-opa-theme/README.md

 ## API

-Returns all testable themes (incl. the backstage default color scheme and older RHDH versions):
+Returns all testable themes (incl. the backstage default color scheme and older DevEx Theme versions):

 * `getAllThemes: () => AppTheme[]`
 * `useAllThemes: () => AppTheme[]`

-Returns the latest, not released RHDH light and dark theme for your backstage/RHDH instance:
+Returns the latest, not released DevEX light and dark theme for your backstage/DevEx instance:

 * `getThemes: () => AppTheme[]`
 * `useThemes: () => AppTheme[]`